-Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents to the Gordon College Police in a timely manner.
+Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents to a Security Administrator in a timely manner.

-1. To report a crime in progress or an emergency on the Hamilton campus, call 911 IMMEDIATELY.
-Persons will be connected to the Hamilton Emergency Communications Center (Hamilton Police, Fire and Ambulance).
-To report a non-emergency security or public safety related matter, call the Gordon College Police at extension 4180, option 3, or from outside the Gordon-Conwell phone system, (978) 646-4180, option 3.
+To report a crime in progress or an emergency on the Jacksonville Campus, call 911 IMMEDIATELY.
+Persons will be connected to the Jacksonville Emergency Communications Center (Jacksonville Sheriff's, Fire and Ambulance).

-In response to a call, Gordon College Police will take the required action, dispatching an officer or asking the victim to report to Gordon College Police to file an incident report.
-All Gordon College Police incident reports are forwarded to the Dean of Students office for review.
-Gordon College Police or Hamilton Police will investigate an incident when it is deemed appropriate.
-Additional information obtained via the investigation will also be forwarded to the Dean of Students, in Student Life Services.
-If assistance is required from the Hamilton Police or Fire Department, Gordon College Police will contact the appropriate unit.
-If a sexual assault or rape should occur, staff on the scene, including Gordon College Police will offer the victim a wide variety of services and options.
-Gordon-Conwell Theological Seminary has personnel that have been trained as members who are available to assist a victim 24 hours a day through Student Life Services.
+To report a non-emergency security or public safety related matter, call the Security Administrator at 904-354-4800.
+In response to a call, Administrators will take the required action.

+All Security Administrator incident reports are forwarded to the Dean's office for review.
+The Security Administrator or Jacksonville Sheriff's will investigate an incident when it is deemed appropriate.
+Additional information obtained via the investigation will also be forwarded to the Dean's office.
+If assistance is required from the Jacksonville Sheriff's or Fire Department, Department of Public Safety, the Security Administrator will contact the appropriate unit.
+If a sexual assault or rape should occur, staff on the scene, including the Security Administrator or another staff member will offer the victim a wide variety of services.

-This publication contains information about on-campus and off-campus resources.
+This publication contains information about on-campus and offcampus resources.
 The information is made available to the Gordon-Conwell community members in the event that they become the victim of a crime.

-Crimes should be reported to the Gordon College Police to ensure inclusion in the annual crime statistics and to aid in providing timely notices to the Seminary community, when appropriate.
+Crimes should be reported to the Security Administrator to ensure inclusion in the annual crime statistics and to aid in providing timely notices to the Seminary community, when appropriate.